ValtteriAla/card-game/README.md

 Games:

 - Sidescroller
+    - One button game, or can add/decrease speed with left+right
 - Mario
+    - this generally needs graphics in order to look good
 - Mouse location based game
+    - Keep the mouse away from the monsters
 - pacman
+    - similar enough to worm game with added mechanics
 - asteroid
+    - Might need better handling of the frameupdates

 Applications:

-- paint
+- paint (interesting to code atleast)
-- weather app
+- weather app (has requests, handling data)

 ---